intellectual property

 China Patent Agent (H.K.)

-Website of China Patent Agent (H.K.) a firm of patent and trademark attorneys established in 1984 as a quasi government entity to provide legal services for overseas clients.
-The site provides information on Chinese patent laws which can be downloaded from the site in English.
-The laws cover patents, trademarks, copyright, layout design of integrated circuits, new plant varieties and cyber law (domain name disputes).
-There are also international treaties, case summaries, a selection of FAQs and forms to download.
-The site can be viewed in English, German, Japanese and Chinese.
+Firm of patent and trademark attorneys established in Hong Kong in 1984 as a quasi-government entity to provide legal services for overseas clients.
+The site provides Chinese patent laws (in English), treaties, case summaries, forms and FAQs.
+The site can be viewed in English, German, Japanese and Chinese, but the content is not all available in every language.

 Information Law Institute (ILI)